devclub-nstru/.github/profile/README.md

 ## ✨ Welcome

-Welcome to the Open-Source (OSS) [NxtUp](https://nxtup.in/)
+Welcome to the GitHub organization of the Dev-Club (NSTxRU)

-NXTUP seeks to improve the notification and registration system of college events as a whole.

-We as a community aim to provide a robust and frictionless experience to make your university life easier.
+We as a community aim to provide a healthy and competitive environment for learning and development of both technical and non-technical skills of any individual who is a part of us.

-## 🌏 Join NXTUP community
+## 🌏 Join DevClub community

-To get Involved with our community, please make sure you are familiar with the project's [Code of Conduct](https://github.com/nxtuporg/.github/blob/main/CODE_OF_CONDUCT.md).
+To get Involved with our community, please make sure you are familiar with our [Code of Conduct](https://github.com/devclub-nstru/.github/blob/main/CODE_OF_CONDUCT.md)

 - **Join our Discord Server**: [Join our Discord Server]()
 - **Github issues**: for bugs and feature requests.
-- **Github Pull Requests (PRs)**: for fixes or new features already discussed, as per the [contributing guidelines](https://github.com/nxtuporg/.github/blob/main/CONTRIBUTING.md)
+- **Github Pull Requests (PRs)**: for fixes or new features already discussed, as per the [contributing guidelines](https://github.com/devclub-nstru/.github/blob/main/CONTRIBUTING.md)

-## 👩🏽‍💻 Contribut to NXTUP
+## 👩🏽‍💻 Contribute to DevClub

 First of all, thank you for getting involved!✨

-There are many awesome ways to contribute to NXTUP.
+There are many awesome ways to contribute to DevClub.
 (Code isn't the only way to help out! ❤️) The below table gives you an idea of how contributions are recognized in the project.

 |     Emoji/Type     |       Represents       |       Emoji/Type        | Represents  |      Emoji/Type      |     Represents      |
 | :----------------: | :--------------------: | :---------------------: | :---------: | :------------------: | :-----------------: |